golang/website/_content/ref/mod.md

 The `-v` flag causes `go mod vendor` to print the names of vendored modules and packages to standard error.

+The `-o` flag (added in Go 1.18) causes `go mod vendor` to output the vendor tree at the specified directory instead of `vendor`.
+The argument can be either an absolute path or a path relative to the module root.

 ### `go mod verify` {#go-mod-verify}